I am so excited about today’s shoot. It is full of fun, colour and the...

-Some of you choosing a country manor, ballroom or more grand venue might perhaps opt for the string quartet, band, well chosen DJ (PLEASE hear them before you book and provide a ‘do not play’ list!) or singer.
+Some of you choosing a country manor, ballroom or more grand venue might perhaps opt for the string quartet, band, well chosen DJ (PLEASE hear them before you book and provide a ‘do not play’ list!) or a live wedding band and singer like Switch band in Bristol.
 The more outdoors wedding venues may befit some quoits, croquet or even a coconut shy, and those of you blessed with acres of space, why not have a full on fun-fair?
 Finally, some strict venues – or you party animals out there – might appreciate the opportunity for a silent disco to rave until the early hours on the quiet, or if you want a bit more flare there’s always flame throwers and fire-eaters.
 The possibilities, as we always say, are endless.

 Over the years DJs have got a bit of a bad rep – uncomfortable school discos and cheesy pubs must have traumatised us somewhat.
 However, now there are so many ace DJs out there just waiting to tear up the dance floor with modern and well-spun hits.
 They are as keen as you to fill that dance floor, will take requests and often ask you provide them with a ‘do not play’ and ‘must play’ list just to make sure they keep your dance floor yours!